+เบ ธ alely handle incluents involving the material.
+At

+min imum, it must include the following information:

-- The basic description and technical name.
+The basic description and technical name.

-- Immediate hazards to health.
+Immediate hazards to health.

-- Risks of fire or explosion.
+Risks of fire or explosion.

-- Immediate precautions to be taken in the event of an accident or incident.
+Immediate precautions to be taken in the event

+of an accident or incident.

-- Immediate methods for handling fires.
+Immediate methods for handling fires.

-- Initial methods for handling spills or leaks in the absence of fires.
+Initial methods for handling spills or leaks in the

+absence of fires.

-- Preliminary first aid measures.
+Preliminary first aid measures.